govuk-one-login/life-events-platform/manualStacks/dns/README.md

 ### Creating a New Stack

-Set your AWS profile to the correct environment, run `export ENVIRONMENT=<environment>` then run:
+Set your AWS profile to the correct environment, then run `export ENVIRONMENT=<environment>`, then run:

 ```bash
 aws cloudformation create-stack --stack-name dns-zones \